 Like any employee, your CEO needs a regular formal evaluation of their performance in the role.
 It holds the CEO accountable to their role, but also ensures that the board is actively meeting its duties to their organisation.
-The benefits of doing a proper CEO evaluation is invaluable.
+The benefits of doing a proper CEO evaluation are invaluable.

 With all the information gathered during a performance review, the board is able to make decisions around the CEO’s salary and their future in the organisation.

-Regular performance reviews not only help a CEO improve, but it also provides a secondary function of protecting the board.
+Regular performance reviews not only help a CEO to improve, but it also provides a secondary function of protecting the board.
 There are instances where a CEO can claim wrongful termination, but if the board has been performing and recording their reviews, then they have the evidence to refute this claim.

 CEO performance evaluations help develop the executive’s relationship with the board.
 This relationship is perhaps the most important relationship in an organisation and the performance evaluation should help to strengthen the relationship.

 CEOs should be evaluated formally at least once a year.
 Before any performance evaluation of a CEO can begin, the board needs to determine the assessment structures and objectives that the evaluation will be based on.

 It is important that the CEO understands what their performance is being measured on, so that they can ensure their actions align with these goals.
 One of the main obligations of the board is to provide a clear duty statement of the executive’s responsibilities.